Vexed by VEX tools: Consistency evaluation of container vulnerability scanners: Methodology

-To form the list of VEX producers, we initiated the process by identifying those focused on generating VEX for containers.
-Using Docker container images for this study is useful because they contain software setups with different OS versions, libraries, and dependencies.
-This fact ensures the testing process will include diverse types of code bases for broader use case coverage.
-We then refined the selection by ensuring that each chosen producer met the following specific criteria:
+We select VEX-generation tools focused on generating VEX-reports for containers and refine the list to include only those that meet the following criteria: (i) feasibility to generate lists of vulnerabilities for Docker-compatible container images or container SBOMs, (ii) compatibility with one of the two standardized VEX formats, CycloneDX\footnote{https://cyclonedx.org/} or SPDX\footnote{https://spdx.dev/}, (iii) being open source, and (iv) operating as a command-line tool.

-\begin{itemize} \item feasibility to generate lists of vulnerabilities for Docker containers images or container SBOMs, \item compatibility with CycloneDX or SPDX formats, \item being open source, \item operating as a command-line tool. \end{itemize} These last two criteria are crucial for automating our experiments and ensuring reproducibility in scientific endeavors.
-Ultimately, this process led to a curated group of seven VEX producers: Trivy\footnote{https://www.aquasec.com/products/trivy/}, Grype\footnote{https://github.com/anchore/grype}, DepScan\footnote{https://github.com/owasp-dep-scan/dep-scan}, OSV-scanner\footnote{https://osv.dev/\#use-vulnerability-scanner}, Docker Scout utility\footnote{https://docs.docker.com/scout/}, Vexy\footnote{https://github.com/madpah/vexy}, and Snyk\footnote{https://snyk.io/lp/sast-tools}.
-We utilized the most recent stable releases from all these producers as of May 31, 2024.
-In this study, this group serves the purpose of representing the current state of the VEX tooling ecosystem.
+These last two criteria are crucial for automating our experiments and ensuring reproducibility.
+Ultimately, this process led to seven VEX-generation tools: Trivy\footnote{https://www.aquasec.com/products/trivy/}, Grype\footnote{https://github.com/anchore/grype}, DepScan\footnote{https://github.com/owasp-dep-scan/dep-scan}, OSV-scanner\footnote{https://osv.dev/\#use-vulnerability-scanner}, Docker Scout utility\footnote{https://docs.docker.com/scout/}, Vexy\footnote{https://github.com/madpah/vexy}, and Snyk\footnote{https://snyk.io/lp/sast-tools}.
+We use the most recent stable releases of these tools at the time of the study and provide their exact versions as part of the supplementary material.